Bertin Projection (1953)

 End of the line, then, in terms of the quest for a formula.
 But weren’t the clues sufficient to create a formula that would take this approach?
 Let’s recap: we had the “visual” projection method in the literal sense; the search for minimal distortion in continents; the preservation of areas on the continents... and the drawing!

 You will find here its formula, coded for the D3.js library.
 See the documentation of d3-geo-projection.
 We make this code and formula available to anyone interested in using it, under an unrestricted free license.
-The projection is also available for WebGL, proj,g.projector and QGIS.
+The projection is also available for WebGL, proj,g.projector and QGIS (see below for details).

 You can also download base maps created with this projection, in SVG format.